Cattn/wreckedship/readme.md

 4P - **1 Captain, 2 Shooters, 1 Enemy**

+### Can I play sitting down?
+You likely can!
+It depends on your camera and lighting conditions, but theres a good chance the setup will work with you sitting down, and leaning side to side!

+But where's the fun in that? 😸

 ## Notes:
 All camera processing is done locally, absolutely no camera data is sent to the server!